Hospitalisation, Continuing Care & Recovery

 Hospitalised patients are closely monitored by our veterinary and nursing teams throughout the day.
 We understand that being away from home can be stressful for pets, so we focus on providing compassionate care alongside medical treatment.

-Our hospital provides monitoring and inpatient care between 8:00am and 8:00pm daily.
+Our hospital provides monitoring and inpatient care between 8:00am and 8:00pm Monday to Friday, and until 2:00pm on Saturdays.
 Overnight monitoring is not available, and some patients may be more appropriately managed at a 24-hour emergency or specialist hospital depending on the nature and severity of their condition.

 Continuing recovery care with your regular veterinary hospital can often: